CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Weights & robust errors
 -----------------------------------------------

 Observations can come with weights, as well.
 These weights may be integer values representing some commonly occurring observation, or they may be float values representing some sampling weights (ex: inverse probability weights).
-In the ``CoxPHFitter.fit`` method, an kwarg is present for specifying which column in the DataFrame should be used as weights, ex: ``CoxPHFitter(df, 'T', 'E', weights_col='weights')``.
+In the :meth:`lifelines.fitters.coxph_fitter.CoxPHFitter.fit` method, an kwarg is present for specifying which column in the DataFrame should be used as weights, ex: ``CoxPHFitter(df, 'T', 'E', weights_col='weights')``.

 When using sampling weights, it's correct to also change the standard error calculations.
-That is done by turning on the ``robust`` flag in ``fit``.
-Internally, ``CoxPHFitter`` will use the sandwich estimator to compute the errors.
+That is done by turning on the ``robust`` flag in :meth:`lifelines.fitters.coxph_fitter.CoxPHFitter.fit`.
+Internally, :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter` will use the sandwich estimator to compute the errors.

 .. code:: python